kshraddha1413/SalesForceDoc/README.md

 2)Role hierarchies ensure managers have access to the same records as their subordinates.
 Each role in the hierarchy represents a level of data access that a user or group of users needs.
 3)Sharing rules are automatic exceptions to org-wide defaults for particular groups of users, to give them access to records they don’t own or can’t normally see.
 4)Manual sharing lets record owners give read and edit permissions to users who might not have access to the record any other way.

+*Sharing rules*
+Each sharing rule has three components.
+1)Share which records?
+2)With which users?
+3)What kind of access?